 Describe your pathway within field hockey.
 How did you get to where you are today?

-What advice can you give to young Canadian girls wanting to be involved in high-performance hockey?
+What advice can you give to your younger self / other girls wanting to follow in your footsteps?

 Click through the categories below to read more stories from #FHCSheCan Ambassadors in all areas of the game!